Azure-Samples/app-service-javascript-sap-cap-quickstart/src/README.md

 ## sample measurements

-initial load of all BPs, querying the remote service and init'ing the local proxy: 1747 ms
+initial load of all BPs (~700), querying the remote service and init'ing the local proxy: 1747 ms
 subsequent load of all BPs, then from pg, acting as local proxy: 79 ms